 Swift Boat: What better way to tour San Diego’s military history than on the Swift Boat, PCF-816.
-Tours take riders under the Coronado Bay Bridge, to the Naval Base San Diego, and then the Naval Amphibious Base.
+Tours take riders under the Coronado Bay Bridge, the Naval Base San Diego, and the Naval Amphibious Base.

 Californian: It’s the Official Tall Ship of the State of California and a replica of a gold rush era revenue cutter.
 You’ll be able to join the crew in sailing it while learning about San Diego’s maritime history and local marine life.

 San Salvador: Sail on a replica of Juan Rodriguez Cabrillo’s ship that carried him to the discovery of California in 1542.
-This is an ideal opportunity for sailing enthusiasts to experience what it was like on a sixteenth-century galleon over a 4-hour tour.Book a Maritime Museum of San Diego Tour
+This is an ideal opportunity for sailing enthusiasts to experience what it was like on a sixteenth-century galleon over a 4-hour tour.

-America’s Cup Sailing on the Stars & Stripes USA-11
+10. America’s Cup Sailing on the Stars & Stripes USA-11

-Be an active participant in a 3-hour, interactive cruise aboard sailing aboard Stars & Stripes USA-11, the same yacht raced by Dennis Conner in the 1992 America’s Cup.
-You’ll have the opportunity to participate by trimming sails and taking a turn at the helm or simply relaxing is fine, too.
+Be an active participant in a 3-hour, interactive cruise aboard Stars & Stripes USA-11, the same yacht raced by Dennis Conner in the 1992 America’s Cup.
+You’ll have the opportunity to participate by trimming sails and taking a turn at the helm.
+Or, simply relaxing is fine, too.

-San Diego Sailing Tours
+11. San Diego Sailing Tours

 Grab some friends for a 2-hour San Diego Bay tour via sailboat.
 San Diego Sailing tours specializes in San Diego Micro-Brew beer and local wines that one may enjoy during the sail from the on-board bar menu.